shopware/docs/guides/installation/flex.md

 ### 5. Review changes

 Review the changes and commit them to your git repository.
-All upcomming config changes can be applied with `composer recipe:update`
+All upcoming config changes can be applied with `composer recipe:update`

-### 6. Optional: Install PaaS or Fastly
+### 6. Optional: Install PaaS or Fastly support

-If you want to use the PaaS or Fastly, you need to install the following composer packages:
+If you want to use the Shopware PaaS or Fastly, you need to install the following composer packages:

 ```bash
 # PaaS